jimshowalter/architecture-enforcer/README.md

 * Unresolved references are permitted when not in strict mode because sometimes pf-CDA misses classes that are referred to by other classes in the war.
 This allows a grace period while the missing types are added to the fix-unresolveds file.

-* Illegal references are permitted when not in strict mode so the team working on decomposition can see the report of illegal references without blocking other development.
+* Illegal references are permitted when not in strict mode, so the team working on decomposition can see the report of illegal references without blocking other development.

 Once all unresolved and illegal references are fixed, strict mode should be enabled.